You have a great idea and you need to get the MVP or the product shipped before you lose your competitive advantage or before you’re out of money.

 If you are near the release or in between phases

 Development is long and hard and being involved with details for too long can make you forget the big picture.
-Will your product work as advertised?
+Let's see where your product is at.

-Can your customers actually use the solutions you built?
+Can your customers successfully use the solutions you built?
 Broken products can lose you customers and overwhelm your support teams.